Tuesday, August 08, 2017

 Part of it is the story.
 I suppose a child being kidnaped while the couple can't talk to the police about it could work, but in both films, it's awkward.
 The officials know what's going on, but nothing is being done.
 And the parents go on weird adventures (I know Hitch regularly puts normal people in extraordinary situations, but it's just strange how he plays it here) which don't quite make sense.

 Of the two, the first is more fun.
 For one thing, it really moves--it's 75 minutes long.
-The set-up, as mentioned, is awkward, but once it gets going--with the protagonist acts like a dentist to get information, and later pretends to be part of a cult--really pay off.
+The set-up, as mentioned, is awkward, but once it gets going--with the protagonist acting like a dentist to get information, and later pretending to be part of a cult--really pay off.
 But after the (good but overpraised) Albert Hall sequence, the mystery is over and the film concludes with a lot of ungainly action.

 The Hollywood film is two hours long.
 I don't mind a film taking its time, but this takes too much time.
-It also has lavish sets, is short in color, and features big Hollywood stars, Jimmy Stewart and Doris Day, who are charming, but I wouldn't say at their best.
+It also has lavish sets, is shot in color, and features big Hollywood stars, Jimmy Stewart and Doris Day, who are charming, but I wouldn't say at their best.

 It starts with a fair amount of domestic comedy and ominous foreboding, though neither work that well.
 Finally there's some action, with a murder and then the kidnaping.